breadfan18/creditCards-project2/README.md

 ### Create Card Adding Data was Cumbersome
 **Problem**
-- My create card form was quite a long one, so wheneve i needed to create a card, it took a bunch of my manual time in order to create a card.
-I need to automate this process
+- My create card form was quite a long one, so whenever i needed to create a card, it took quite a bit of my time in order to create a card.
+I need to automate this process.

 **Solution**
 - Imported an npm package called `webdriverIO` which is a testing framework.
 But can also be used to automate the web ui.